RenderHeads/UnityPlugin-ModulePattern/README.md

 <p align ="center"> Author / Maintainer: Ross Borchers </p>

-# Lightweight module pattern for unity.
+# Module pattern for Unity

 **Have you experienced one or more of the following symptoms?**